ch007m/my-idp-packages/README.md

 ## New package

-To create a `new package` directory  where the resources should be populated from a helm chart, execute the following script.
-Different env variables are available to configure the project:
+To create a `new package` directory  where the yaml resource files should be populated from a helm chart using `helm template`, execute the following script.

+**Note**: Different env variables are available to customize the package project:

 ```shell
 // export them or add thelm to your .env file